 In Key Stage 2, children also have a daily ‘Basic Skills’ session where a strong emphasis is placed on the development of essential grammar, punctuation, spelling skills alongside handwriting.

 Spelling is a current priority at Kenton Bar and we are always seeking new ways to improve and engage children in spelling activities.
 Children take part in daily word wall activities and enjoy playing a range of spelling games throughout the week to embed their weekly spellings.

-Each afternoon a 25 minute slot is dedicated to every child reading in class.
-This time consists of children reading in groups with a teacher (guided reading), carrying out reading workshops and comprehensions.
+Within school, children also take part in a daily reading lesson for 25 minute each day.
+This time is spent either reading as a whole class or reading in small groups with a teacher (guided reading).
+Those not working with an adult carry out a range of reading activities such as Word Wall tasks, dictionary work and activities to develop their comprehension skills.
 These sessions enable teachers to work closely with children, supporting them to develop a deep and broad understanding of different genres through a range of texts.